 - Intraday stress

 - ▶ Idiosyncratic stress

 - Systemic stress

 - Mixed stress scenario

 - ▶ Reverse stress test

+- ▶ Forward looking adverse scenarios (ICAAP/ILAAP)

 The stress tests also take account of the liquidity buffer and the counterbalancing capacity, i.e. unencumbered liquidity reserve.
 It is assumed that these buffers can be converted into genuine liquidity in a short time either in a sale, in repurchase agreements or through refinancing from the central bank.